 InterDigital to Present at the Sidoti Small-Cap Virtual Conference

-/EIN News/ -- WILMINGTON, Del., March 21, 2023 (GLOBE NEWSWIRE) -- InterDigital, Inc. (Nasdaq: IDCC), a mobile and video technology research and development company, today announced that the company will be presenting at the Sidoti Small-Cap 2023 Virtual Conference on Wednesday, March 22nd, 2023, at 3:15 PM ET.
+WILMINGTON, Del., March 21, 2023 (GLOBE NEWSWIRE) -- InterDigital, Inc. IDCC, a mobile and video technology research and development company, today announced that the company will be presenting at the Sidoti Small-Cap 2023 Virtual Conference on Wednesday, March 22nd, 2023, at 3:15 PM ET.

 The event will be webcast live and an archived replay of the presentation will also be available following the conference.
 For more information, please visit the Investors section of the company's website closer to the event.